 This album was great fun to work on.
 I don’t listen to a lot of punk music, but to me, any good music deserves the same attention to detail and care.
 The songs grew on me, and it’s a really fun album.
 Take a listen below and name your price on Bandcamp to download it.

 Through co-hosting the Songwriter’s Cafe Meetup and Song Talk Radio, I get to meet many singer-songwriters in and around Toronto.
 Some of them have written original Christmas songs, including Carmen Toth’s This Christmas I’m Giving You Love and Melanie Peterson’s Santa’s Sleigh.
 Themes of peace and love tend to come up, as is typical of many holiday songs.

 Of course, I try to be different.
 So, I wrote a song embracing consumerism and throwing playful jabs at the status quo of creative types.
 This is not to say I find typical holiday themes trite or tedious, but I do commend singer-songwriters who put their own special twist on these themes.
 In fact, it’s a tricky business writing a good original holiday song instead of playing cover versions of well established songs.
 Carmen and Melanie have done a great job with songs and performances that are sweet, thoughtful, and festive.
-It’s clear to me that I was inspired by these singer-songwriters to do this song.
+It’s clear to me that I was inspired by these singer-songwriters to write this song.

 Writing and recording the song

 I wrote the lyrics over my lunch break one day, and the piano part after work.
 I did a quick demo recording and presented the song at the December Songwriter’s Meetup.
 A main critique of my song was that the holiday aspect wasn’t clear until the end of the chorus.
 I took the suggestions and revised the first verse lyrics, and wrote a new holiday-esque musical introduction with glockenspiel section.
 I also took a more deliberate approach to my melody, thanks to some suggestions from my singer-songwriter friend Melanie Peterson.